-Flaggers shall wear Performance Class 3 or better high-visibility clothing.
+Flaggers shall wear Performance Class 2 or better for day time activities.
+Flaggers shall wear Performance Class 3 or better high-visibility clothing for night time activities.
 Flagger stations shall be illuminated at night according to MUTCD (6F.82).
 They shall use a Stop/Slow paddle meeting the requirements of the MUTCD (6E.03) for controlling traffic.
-The Stop/Slow paddles shall have a shaft length of seven feet ($\geq 7^{\circ}$) minimum.
+The Stop/Slow paddles shall have a shaft length of seven feet (≥ 7) minimum.
 The Stop/Slow paddle shall be retroreflectorized for both day and night usage.
 In addition to the Stop/Slow paddle, a flagger may use a flag as an additional device to attract attention.
 This flag shall meet the minimum requirements of the MUTCD (6E.03).
-The flag shall, as a minimum, be twenty-four inches ($\geq 24^{\circ}$) square and red or red/orange in color.
+The flag shall, as a minimum, be twenty-four inches (≥ 24 ") square and red or red/orange in color.